-Shiki is a horror (?) anime that came out in 2010.
-It is set in a small isolated village called Sotoba where life goes on the same way everyday despite the number of characters that seem dissatisfied with their everyday life.
+Shiki is a horror anime that came out in 2010 set in the small isolated village of Sotoba where life goes on the same way everyday despite the number of characters that seem dissatisfied with their everyday life.
 The story begins with the disappearance of Megumi, a girl who is desperate to leave the village and to shine in a big city one day.
 We soon learn of the events leading up to her disappearance and follow the villagers as they slowly become aware of the danger surrounding them.

 There seem to be three views on Shiki that I have commonly encountered: